tomaszj/raspberry-pi-setup/README.md

 * Creates ssh key for your PI
 * Installs Vim
+* Installs matchbox-keyboard for onscreen keyboard.
+Useful when using touchscreen with your Pi.
 * Copies bare-bones config for Vim from vim.wikia.com

 ## How to run